FRHI Hotels & Resorts

 FRHI Hotels & Resorts (previously known as Fairmont Raffles Hotels International) is a global hotel management company that is based in Toronto, Ontario, Canada.
 FRHI is the parent company that manages three brands of hotels: Fairmont, Raffles and Swissôtel.
 These hotel chains collectively include more than 100 hotels and resorts in over 30 countries worldwide.
 Since 2016, the company has been owned by AccorHotels, a French multinational hotel firm.
+AccorHotels purchased FRHI for $2.7 billion.

 History

-FRHI was formed in January 2006, when Colony Capital and Kingdom Holding Company entered into a joint venture.
-Through that partnership, the two groups acquired Fairmont Hotels and Resorts and combined Fairmont's business with Colony Capital's Raffles Hotels International, which was the parent of the Raffles and Swissôtel brands.